IngPun/Nijatohn-Ing/Activity1.md

-put my school ID card back inside the bag take my phone out of my bag look at the schdule in my phone
+put my school ID card back inside the bag take my phone out of my bag look at the schdule in my phone put my phone inside my bag walk to the room 10 find a seat put my bag on the floor put my waterbottle on the floor sit on the seat